MCamp859/hello-world/pta-README.md

         Figure 8: Search for Sample Video

     -   After selecting the video sample, select the device for the inference model.
 Options include CPU or GPU.
-Click on **Run Use Case.**
+Click on **Run Application.**

     -   The application will start the Visualizer App that detects people and counts them as in the following image: